-This document describes how to install the Permissioning Auth Module and Permissioning DataSource adapter in an existing Caplin Trader installation.
+This document describes how to install the Permissioning Auth Module and Permissioning DataSource adapter in an existing Caplin Xagua installation.

+Note:

-Note: You do not need to install or configure these components if your installation of Caplin Trader is release 1.2.8 or later, as later releases include these permissioning components.
+You do not need to install or configure these components if your client application is based on Caplin Trader release 1.2.8 or later, as later releases include these permissioning components.
+If your client application is not based on Caplin Trader, then you must install and configure these components to build permissioning capability into your Caplin Xaqua installation.